What is Best Practice?

 In business, HR and consulting we through around the term “Best Practice” without considering the context or the goals required.
 What is “Best” in one situation is not “Best” in another.

-And then there is “Good” practice – or more what is expected of people in a given situation. how can we measure the difference between “Good” and “Best” practice? if we cannot then do either actually exist?
+And then there is “Good” practice – or more what is expected of people in a given situation.
+How can we measure the difference between “Good” and “Best” practice?
+If we cannot then do either actually exist?

-What makes the situation even more confusing is when organisations say that something is “best practice” when all they are doing is confirming with the rules of the sector or profession – sorry folks but that is not Best Practice just “Practice!”.
+What makes the situation even more confusing is when organisations say that something is “best practice” when all they are doing is confirming with the rules of the sector or profession – sorry folks, but that is not Best Practice just “Practice!”.

 Often what is quoted as “Best Practice” is in fact “current thinking”, which may or may not actually be “Best”.